Force over Distance: Chapter 50

 Forget Telford—what was he gonna do about Rush?

 “No,” Wray hissed, bottled lightning in a tiny package.
 “Don’t give up.
 Get up.”
-She looked at him with red eyes, her expression cracked with anxiety.
+She looked at him with red eyes, her expression tight with anxiety.
 “Please.
 Colonel.
 It’ll be that much harder if he finds you like this.”

 Young nodded.